graeme-lockley/ilisp/README.md

 | `*imports*` | A reference to all the imports that have been used within a running program.
 In an interpreted environment this declartion would be built as modules are imported and consequently would be variable whereas, in a compiled environment, it would be statically populated by the runtime system before control is handed to procedure execution. |
 | `*source-name*` | The absolute file of the package in which this declaration is referenced.
 A REPL would populate this variable to `**repl**` whilst `eval` can set this declaration to a sensible value. |

-### Naming Idioms
+### Idioms

-To reduce cognitive dissonance when working through a code base the following naming idioms are encouraged.
+To reduce cognitive dissonance when working through a code base the following idioms are encouraged.

 | Idiom | Examples |
 |-|-|